axelomega/omegamacs/CONTRIBUTING.md

 **Most needed!** Add support for new programming languages by creating files in the `languages/` directory.

 ### 2. Bug Fixes
 Fix issues in existing configurations or improve error handling.
+I also appreciate bug reports from users - please file [Issues](https://github.com/axelomega/omegamacs/issues) if you encounter problems, even if you can't fix them yourself.

 ### 3. Feature Enhancements
 Improve existing features while maintaining the core philosophy.
+Check the [Issues](https://github.com/axelomega/omegamacs/issues) section for requested features and enhancement ideas.

 ### 4. Documentation
-Improve README, add code comments, or create usage examples.
+Improve README, create usage examples, or start a wiki page if the readme is getting too long.

 ### 5. Performance Improvements
 Optimize startup time or runtime performance.